basp-group/Faceted-HyperSARA/docs/source/index.rst

 ``Faceted-Hyper-SARA`` relies on two auxiliary submodules:

 1. `RI-measurement-operator <https://github.com/basp-group/RI-measurement-operator>`_ for the implementation of the radio-interferometry measurement operator;
-2. `faceted-wavelet-transform <https://github.com/basp-group/faceted-wavelet-transform>`_ for the implementation of the priors.
+2. `SARA-dictionary <https://github.com/basp-group/SARA-dictionary>`_ for the implementation of the priors.

 .. warning::